leventov/Koloboke/README.md

 ### Contributing

-I would like to accept a feedback from you.
+I would like to accept feedback from you.

  - What method names/signatures are inconvenient?
  - Missing features
  - Performance experience
+ - Bugs or problems

+Use [issues](https://github.com/OpenHFT/hftc/issues) or drop me a line at leventov@ya.ru.

 ### How to build and develop
 Gradle build requires Java 8 compiler, set `JAVA_HOME` environment variable to the JDK8 location,